Khowai district

 Khowai district is a district of Tripura state of India.
 This district was created in January, 2012 when four new districts were created in Tripura, taking the number of districts in the state from four to eight.
 The district headquarters are located in the town Khowai.
 The district was carved out of West Tripura district along with new Sipahijala district.
 The district is divided into two subdivisions, namely Khowai and Teliamura.

 Etymology

 Khowai district derives its name from the namesake Khowai river, which runs across the district in north-south direction almost in the middle.

 Geography

 Khowai district is surrounded by Kamalpur subdivision of Dhalai district in the east, Sadar subdivision of West Tripura in the west and Amarpur subdivision of Gomati district in the south.
 Khowai district also shares a border with Bangladesh in the north.

 There are 55 gram panchayats and 2 municipalities, namely, Khowai and Teliamura in this district.
 There are 69 village committees that falls under ADC.

 Division

 The district is divided into two subdivisions: Khowai subdivision and Teliamura subdivision.
-Khowai district has been divided into 6 blocks, namely, Khowai, Padmabil, Tulashikhar, Kalyanpur, Teliamura and Mungiakumi.
+Khowai district has been divided into 6 blocks, namely, Khowai, Padmabil, Tulashikhar, Kalyanpur, Teliamura and Mungiakami.